Heat vs. Bucks: Betting Trends, Record ATS, Home/Road Splits

 Heat vs. Bucks: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Milwaukee Bucks are 5.5-point favorites heading into Game 4 of the opening round of the NBA Playoffs against the Miami Heat at FTX Arena on Monday, starting at 7:30 PM ET on TNT, BSSUN, and BSWI.
-The Heat lead the series 2-1.
-The over/under is set at 217.5 for the matchup.
+The Miami Heat are 11.5-point underdogs heading into a potentially-deciding Game 5 of the opening round of the NBA Playoffs against the Milwaukee Bucks at Fiserv Forum on Wednesday, starting at 9:30 PM ET on NBA TV, BSWI, and BSSUN.
+The Heat lead the series 3-1.
+The point total is set at 220.5 in the matchup.

 Heat vs. Bucks Odds & Info